ntua-el19188/Smoking-Cessation-App/README.md

 # Smoking Cessation App (Flutter + Python Chatbot)

 A mobile app to help users quit smoking.
-Built with **Flutter** for the client and a **Python** chatbot backend.
+Built with **Flutter** and a **Python** chatbot backend.
-This repo contains the Flutter app code and (optionally) the backend code in a `backend/` folder.
+This repo contains the Flutter app code and the backend code in a `chatbot_backend/` folder.

 ---